Huy-DNA/MPiSC/implementations/ltqueue/report/main.typ

   We already have a strict partial order $->$#sub($H'$) on $H'$.

-  Because the queue is MPSC, there's already a total ordering among the `dequeue`s.
+  Because the queue is MPSC, there's already a total order among the `dequeue`s.

   We will extend $->$#sub($H'$) to a strict total order $=>$#sub($H'$) on $H'$ as follows:
   - If $X ->$#sub($H'$)$Y$ then $X =>$#sub($H'$)$Y$. $(1)$